IBM-Cloud/serverless-followupapp-android/README.md

 A mobile follow-up app using a serverless backend in Java

-## Provision a NoSQL Service and Create databases.
+## Provision a Cloudant NoSQL DB service

 1. Create service instance